hzsolt21/hzsolt21.github.io/_drafts/Passwords.markdown

 Password generated with Keepass: X*SqDJAq>9HR

-Final result: X*SqDJAq>9HRrexc pef rinkime gog  or rexc pef rinkime gogX*SqDJAq>9HR
+Final result: X*SqDJAq>9HRrexc pef rinkime gog  OR rexc pef rinkime gogX*SqDJAq>9HR

 What if we make it a little bit easier and generate a password to log in to the other password manager which will create the password for the desired site?
 That would basically reduce the complexity level.
 We would basically use one password manager at the end.